Exiv2/exiv2/man/man1/exiv2.md

 <div id="multi_elements">

 ### Multiple elements
-Some IPTC datasets and XMP properties allow multiple elements to be stored, although they both do this in different ways.
+Some IPTC and XMP tags allow multiple elements to be stored, although they both do this in different ways.

 <div id="multi_elements_iptc">

 #### IPTC

-IPTC datasets marked as repeatable, can have multiple entries with the same key (i.e. Family.Group.Tagname) in the image metadata (for supported datasets, see https://www.exiv2.org/iptc.html, column R).
+IPTC tags marked as repeatable, can have multiple entries with the same key (i.e., Family.Group.Tagname) in the image metadata (for supported tags, see https://www.exiv2.org/iptc.html, column R).

 For example, a file containing three [Iptc.Application2.Subject](https://www.exiv2.org/iptc.html)
 values: